edianetiago/Srtarting/README.md

 # Srtarting
-Just a repository to starting
+Just a repository to start using GitHub